tinatae/Yall/README.md

     }

   ##### Filter Form
-  ##### Functionality: The code below complements the filter functionality and return visual tags for filters that are in-place.
-This is meant to be a visual aid specifically for when the user queries a combination of features/names that might not have matching results.
-E.g. While an entered searchword might be "Bars", the following filter tag might say "Coffee & Tea"--reminding the user there is another filter present cross-querying their results.
+  ##### This is meant to be a visual aid specifically for when the user selects a combination of filters and maybe forgets which filters are in place.
+Prior to building this feature, we made the mistake ourselves of typing "Bars" into the searchbar with the 'Category' filter button set to "Coffee & Tea" from a prior test--it was 8PM on a weekday and there were no bars open.. so we thought it was weird but figured it was just the searchbar acting up!
+The filter tags are there to show all the filters impacting the results.

     function showLabel(searchQuery, searchCity, filterCategory, filterOpenNow, filterDelivery, filterTakeout) {
         if (searchQuery || searchCity || filterCategory !== "All" || filterOpenNow !== "Always" || filterDelivery !== "All" || filterTakeout !== "All") {